Rhali Dobson has been pretty fortunate over the past 12 months when all things are considered.

 While most of Melbourne were voicing their frustration at again having to be cooped up inside the four walls of their own home, Dobson was enjoying the free time available after taking up a new hobby.

-"I've made myself a little greenhouse down in the shower which was helpful because Melbourne weather has been horrific this season," she told the Port News.
+"I've made myself a little greenhouse down in the shower which was helpful because Melbourne weather has been horrific this season," she said.

 "It's easier to maintain a decent climate in a bathroom."